InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Implementation

-\paragraph{Clustering.} The number of desired clusters $K$ is also a parameter of \InvAAST, although by default \InvAAST searches for a number of clusters that corresponds to $10\%$ of $N$.
-The BoW maker module passes to the clustering procedure the set of vector representations for each one of the $N$ correct submissions.
+\paragraph{Clustering.} The main goal of \InvAAST is to reduce the vast number of correct submissions, $N$, into a significantly smaller number of program representatives, $K$, to help program repair frameworks to become more scalable (if $N \gg K$).
+Therefore, \InvAAST accepts as parameter the number of desired clusters $K$, which is by default $10\%$ of $N$.
+The BoW maker module passes the set of vector representations for each one of the $N$ correct submissions to the clustering procedure.
 Then, \InvAAST uses the \emph{KMeans} algorithm to cluster these submissions into $K$ different clusters.
 The \emph{KMeans} algorithm receives as a parameter the number of clusters it should return ($K$).
-The KMeans algorithm divides the set of observations, in our case students' programs, into $K$ clusters where each program is assigned to the cluster with the nearest mean~\cite{k-means}. \InvAAST uses KMeans however other clustering algorithms can be applied.
+The KMeans algorithm divides the set of observations, in our case, students' programs, into $K$ clusters, where each program is assigned to the cluster with the nearest mean~\cite{k-means}. \InvAAST uses KMeans but other clustering algorithms can be applied. \InvAAST provides users with the option to select from various clustering algorithms offered in scikit-learn~\footnote{\href{https://scikit-learn.org/stable/modules/clustering.html}{https://scikit-learn.org/stable/modules/clustering.html}}: Affinity Propagation, MeanShift, MiniBatch KMeans, Agglomerative Clustering, Ward, Spectral Clustering, DBSCAN, OPTICS, BIRCH, and Gaussian Mixture.

-\paragraph{Clusters' representatives selection.} In this last module, \InvAAST chooses a program representative for each cluster, i.e. for each one of the $K$ clusters, \InvAAST computes which is the program that is closest to the cluster's center.
-To compute these distances \InvAAST calculates the Euclidean distance between the programs' vector representation of each cluster.
+\paragraph{Clusters' representatives selection.} In this last module, \InvAAST chooses a program representative for each cluster.
+For each one of the $K$ clusters, \InvAAST computes the program closest to the center of the cluster using the Euclidean distance.
 Afterward, \InvAAST returns a set of $K$ clusters' representatives.

 \mbox{}